desandro/bower-introduction/scraps.md

 ---

 Yes, I work at Twitter.
 And yes, I have contributed to Bower.
 But the reason I stand here today is not just to proslytize an assignment.
 I am excited to talk about Bower, becuase it's honestly worked for me as a user.
 I needed it for my own projects.
 I needed it, and since adopting it 8 months ago, I've found success.
 I'd like to share that with you.

+---

+Encapsulation is important because it breaks down large, unruly things, into smaller pieces.
+Smaller pieces are easier to understand.
+We can only fit so much into our heads at one point.
+When you are working on a component, you can simplify the story.

+---

+We shouldn't be commiting projects inside of one other.

+---

+Bringing over the same principles of coding, into how we manage projects.

+- Encapsulation
+- DRY
+-